Prag8855/aab/content/guides/german-tax-id-steuernummer.md

 Date_created: 2017-12-07
 ---

 German residents have different tax identification numbers.
-This guide helps you find them.
+This guide explains what they are, and where to find them.

 {% include "_blocks/tableOfContents.html" %}

 ## The tax ID (Steuer-ID)

 This is your **unique, permanent tax identification number**.
 Every German resident has a tax ID.
 The *[[Finanzamt]]* uses this number to identify you.
 It has the format "**12 345 678 901**".
 The tax ID is permanent; it never changes.

-It's also called *Steuerliche Identifikationsnummer*, *Persönliche Identificationsnummer*, *Identifikationsnummer, Steuer-IdNr.*, *IdNr* or *Steuer-ID*.
+The tax ID is also called *Steuerliche Identifikationsnummer*, *Persönliche Identifikationsnummer*, *Identifikationsnummer, Steuer-IdNr.*, *IdNr* or *Steuer-ID*.

 ### Why you need a tax ID

 Your employer needs your tax ID to calculate your [salary tax](/glossary/Lohnsteuer). **You do not need a tax ID to start working**, but you need one to pay the right amount of salary tax.
-If you don't have a tax ID, your employer puts you in [tax class](/glossary/Steuerklasse) 6, and you pay more salary tax.[^0] You will get that money back later, either on future paycheques, or when you file a [tax return](/glossary/Steuererkl%C3%A4rung).[^1]
+If you don't have a tax ID, your employer puts you in [tax class](/glossary/Steuerklasse) 6, and you pay more salary tax.[^0] You will get that money back later, either on future paycheck, or when you file a [tax return](/glossary/Steuererkl%C3%A4rung).[^1]

 If you have children, you need their tax ID to apply for child benefits (*[[Kindergeld]]*), and to get a *[[Kitagutschein]]*.